 Ingestion

-who already have measurement data (CSV, MDF4, a vendor-specific binary, or
+is for engineers who already have measurement data (CSV, MDF4, a

 Impulse does not ship an ingestion component.
 The library reads from the silver layer; producing it is your responsibility.
 Landing your data in the shape below during ingest is the simplest path.
 If reshaping is impractical for your situation, see Adapting to existing data layouts at the bottom of this page.